 They have decided to use cash only or, only if required in the future, use a prepaid card.
 For them, seeing their money was they only way of knowing how much they had left to spend until the next paycheck.

 Their plight underscores the challenge that many couples face.
-How can you get two adults to work together on responsibly spending and tracking day-to-day household and personal expenses.
+How can you get two adults to work together on responsible spending and tracking day-to-day household and personal expenses?
 They seemed to have a legitimate concern for how two people could manage one bank account.
 Just one bounced check fee, let alone five or six during difficult times, is enough to discourage many couples from moving from a cash only system to becoming a banked household.

 I think the issue for such couples is less one of whether or not they should have a bank account but how they should approach the day-to-day management of their homes.
 Here’s my take on the situation: